daizutabi/ivory/docs/tutorial/core.md

 run
 ```

-Here, the ID for this run is given by MLFlow Tracking.
-On the other hand, the name is given by Ivory as a form of "`(run class name in lower case)#(run number)`".
+Here, the ID for this run is assigned by MLFlow Tracking.
+On the other hand, the name is assigned by Ivory as the form of "`(run class name in lower case)#(run number)`".

 ### Simple literal (int, float, str)